Benjamin Seifert appointed UK Bar Council representative on the Council of Bars and Law Societies of Europe (CCBE) - Nov 2025

-Benjamin is a specialist public law practitioner.
+Benjamin Seifert is a specialist public law practitioner.
 He is also consistently ranked as a leading barrister in extradition and has extensive experience in representing individuals, UK and foreign governments and requesting judicial authorities in the European Union.

 He regularly appears in the Supreme Court, Divisional and Administrative Courts.
 In public law, he is frequently instructed by the Government in difficult judicial reviews concerning immigration and prison law.